olivierdagenais/olivierdagenais.github.io/swe-book.md

 > Part of the code review process of feedback and confirmation involves asking questions on why the change is done in a particular way.

+> [An] engineer's primary task is still programming, of course, but a large chunk of their time is still spent in code review.

 ### Code Review Best Practices

+> Keeping the code review process running smoothly requires a number of best practices to ensure that code review is worth the effort put into the process.

 #### Be Polite and Professional

+> It is critically important to keep all feedback and criticism firmly in the professional realm.

+> In general, reviewers should defer to authors on particular approaches and only point out alternatives if the author's approach is deficient. (...)
+Reviewers should be careful about jumping to conclusions based on a code author's particular approach.
+It's better to ask questions on why something was done the way it was before assuming that approach is wrong.

+> Reviewers should be prompt with their feedback.

+> It's important to treat each reviewer comment within a code review as a TODO item; a particular comment might not need to be accepted without question, but it should at least be addressed.
+If you disagree with a reviewer's comment, let them know, and let them know why and don’t mark a comment as resolved until each side has had a chance to offer alternatives.

 #### Write Small Changes
 #### Write Good Change Descriptions
 #### Keep Reviewers to a Minimum